 Today, Beechworth is a well-preserved mining town.
 At the center of town, numerous buildings erected during the 1850’s stand today preserving much of what town was 170 years ago.
 The year-round population is less than 5,000 people, though the town swells to over 50,000 during peak tourist season.
 For the Pallanganmiddang and the Waywurru Nation, descendants still struggle to uncover a clear family lineage.

-The Waywurru spoke what is believed to be a dialect of the Dhudhuroa language.
-This was a language that can be found throughout some of the Waywurru Nation’s groups, as well as in the neighboring nations to the east.
-As it stands today, the Dhudhuroa Waywurru Aboriginal Corporation, an entity needed to lay claim to traditional custodianship of a land, and the Murray Lower Darling Indigenous Nations Confederation (a non-profit that advocates for over 25 First Nations) are still fighting for acknowledgement of their country.
+The Pallanganmiddang/Waywurru spoke what is believed to be a dialect of the Dhudhuroa language.
+This language, in various dialects, is found throughout what is known today as Northeastern Victoria.ng As it stands today, the Dhudhuroa Waywurru Aboriginal Corporation, an entity needed to lay claim to traditional custodianship of a land, and the Murray Lower Darling Indigenous Nations Confederation (a non-profit that advocates for over 25 First Nations) are still fighting for acknowledgement of their country.